-Shauna Brail is an Associate Professor at the Institute for Management & Innovation, University of Toronto Mississauga.
+Shauna Brail is Director and Associate Professor, Institute for Management & Innovation, University of Toronto Mississauga.
 As an economic geographer and urban planner, her research focuses on the transformation of cities as a result of economic, social, and cultural change.

-Brail’s research encompasses studies of broad urban economic challenges and transformations associated with 21st century cities – including the impacts of COVID-19 on cities; the relationship between cities and the digital platform economy, with a particular emphasis on ride-hailing; and shifts in urban governance, policy and planning in connection to innovation and technological change.
+Brail’s research encompasses studies of broad urban economic changes and challenges associated with 21st century cities – including the impacts of COVID-19 on cities; the relationship between cities and the digital platform economy, with a particular emphasis on ride-hailing; and shifts in urban governance, policy and planning in connection to innovation and technological change.
 She is the Co-Principal Investigator of a five-year insight grant funded by the Social Sciences and Humanities Research Council of Canada – Taking Canada for a Ride: Digital Ride-Hailing and Its Impact on Canadian Cities.

 Brail is an Affiliated Faculty at the Innovation Policy Lab in the Munk School of Global Affairs & Public Policy and Associate Director, UTM at the University of Toronto’s Mobility Network.
 She has previously held the following roles at the university: Director, Urban Studies Program; Associate Director, Partnerships & Outreach, School of Cities; Interim Director, Master of Urban Innovation; and Presidential Advisor on Urban Engagement.

 Prior to joining the University, she worked in management consulting and in the Ontario provincial government.
 She holds a BA in Urban Studies/Geography (UofT), an MA in Urban Planning (UBC), and a PhD in Geography (UofT).